julieprunaret/julieprunaret.github.io/README.md

 # julieprunaret.github.io

-You can find here a part of my javascript exercizes
+here you will find all of my latest exercises in vanilla javascript

 [<kbd> <br> See online <br> </kbd>](https://julieprunaret.github.io./)